chen-darren/particleseg3d-for-tablets/particleseg3d_source/README.md

 9. Specify the folds desired for the ensemble
     - Set `folds` to the desired tuple/list containing `0, 1, 2, 3, and/or 4`.
 Defaults to all folds: `(0, 1, 2, 3, 4)`.
 10. Specify whether the TIFF output should be saved as a binary mask
-    - Set `is_binary` to `True` to convert the Zarr into a binary mask TIFF stack
+    - Set `is_binary` to `True` to convert the Zarr into a binary mask TIFF stack.
-11. Specify whether or not metrics shoudl be computed
+11. Specify whether or not metrics should be computed.
-    - Set `metrics` to `True` to compute and save metrics
+    - Set `metrics` to `True` to compute and save metrics.
+12. Specify whether or not videos should be generated
+    - Set `video` to `True` to compute and save videos.

 ### Ready to Go!
 - Can run `main.py` to perform inference.